 In either case, repayment of both principal and interest begins six months after the student either graduates or drops to a less than half-time enrollment status (less than 6 credits).
 Repayment may extend over a ten-year period.

-Federal Perkins Loan is a college-administered loan program that is awarded at Eastern College to first and second year students as a supplement to the Federal Stafford Loan.
-Perkins Loan money will be awarded on the basis of the student's need and school's availability of funds.
+Federal Perkins Loan is a low-interest (5%) loan awarded to undergraduate students with exceptional financial need.
+This college-administered loan program is first awarded at Eastern College to freshmen and sophomores as a supplement to the Federal Stafford Loan.
+This loan is awarded on the basis of the student's need and school's availability of funds.
 Repayment of both principal and interest begins nine months after the student graduates or drops to less than half-time status (less than 6 credits).

 PLUS Loan (Federal Parent Loan for Undergraduate Students) is obtainable through any participating bank.
 Parents may borrow up to the COA minus the student's expected financial aid.
 The interest rate is variable and repayment typically begins within sixty days after the second disbursement of funds is made to the college.
 Repayment may extend over a ten-year period.
-If a parent applies and is turned down for any reason, the student may borrow additional Stafford Unsubsidized Loan up to a maximum of \$4,000 for first and second year students and \$5000 for third and fourth year students per academic year.
+If a parent applies and is turned down for any reason, the student may borrow additional Stafford Unsubsidized Loan up to a maximum of \$4,000 for first and second-year students and \$5000 for third and fourth-year students per academic year.